Machine gun preacher

 Stars: Gerard Butler, Michelle Monaghan and Michael Shannon

-A Hollywood film is currently on general release by the name of Machine Gun Preacher.
-It stars Gerard Butler, has high production values and tells the story of Sam Childers, an American citizen but a man who still spends much of his time in Southern Sudan seeking to help children affected by the terrible atrocities that have taken place in recent years in that part of the world.
-Childers is both a preacher and a man unafraid to use his machine gun.
-No doubt he is in fact better with his gun than as a preacher.
+This is a Hollywood film.
+It stars Gerard Butler, has high production values and tells the story of Sam Childers, an American citizen who still spends much of his time in South Sudan, seeking to help children affected by the terrible atrocities that have taken place there in recent years.

-Anyone who can get through this unpleasant opening section may find that there is enough stimulus in this thinking man’s action film to keep watching and then discuss with others the issues raised, including man’s depravity – to what extent is it progressive (this in light of the appalling things children have been made to do in Southern Sudan)?
-Poor theology – how dangerous is it?
-American self-belief and the gospel – what are the main differences?
+Anyone who can get through this unpleasant opening section may find that there is enough stimulus in this thinking man’s action film to keep watching, and then discuss with others the issues raised: man’s depravity — to what extent is it progressive (this in light of the appalling things children have been made to do in Southern Sudan)? poor theology — how dangerous is it?
+American self-belief and the gospel — what are the main differences?

 Childs Hill, London